AnaGalhoz37/Multi-Omics_PD/README.md

 Similarly, to employ these packages, first install the BiocManager package using install.packages("BiocManager"), and later the packages above using BiocManager::install().

+For the RNA decomposition, we used the immunedeconv R package.
+This can be installed using the query:

+install.packages("remotes")
+remotes::install_github("icbi-lab/immunedeconv")

 ## Contact